Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 But, what steps should you take to create an effective feedback loop like Amazon’s?

-Your users should be able to give you feedback on the AI you’ve integrated right from the start.
+Your users should be able to give you feedback on the AI model you’ve integrated right from the start.

 Make sure you collect feedback from various sources, such as: